SMART Modified Tour: 2004 season

-The 2004 season held 13 races.
+The 2004 season held thirteen races.
 The season began on March 27 at Caraway Speedway, and ended on October 17 at Friendship Motor Speedway.
 At the season opener, Michael Clifton won his only career series race, holding off Junior Miller in the waning laps.
 L.W.
-Miller won his second consecutive race at the Caraway 150 (April 10th), moving the dominant car of Jay Hedgecock out of the way on a green-white-checkered.
+Miller won his second consecutive race at the Caraway 150 (April 10), moving the dominant car of Jay Hedgecock out of the way on a green-white-checkered.
 Insult would later be added to injury for Hedgecock, as his car was disqualified for a technical violation discovered in post-race inspection.
-Jay Hedgecock overcame the disappointment of the previous week, holding off L.W.
-Miller for the victory in the Caraway 150 (April 17th).
+Hedgecock overcame the disappointment of the previous week, holding off L.W.
+Miller for the victory in the Caraway 150 (April 17).
 Burt Myers won his only race of the year at the Friendship 150 (May), holding off his brother Jason.
 Jay Foley captured a dominating victory at the Friends of Friendship 150, leading all but the first two laps en route to a wide margin of victory over runner-up Burt Myers.
 At the Caraway 150 (July), L.W.
 Miller grabbed yet another victory at his favorite track, sneaking into the lead with just a dozen laps to go and holding off Jay Hedgecock for the trophy.
 Brian Loftin began a hot streak at the ASA/S.M.A.R.T.
 150, going on to win four of the final six races of the season.
 Lofton held off Junior Miller for the victory at historic Myrtle Beach.
 The race was certainly competitive, as a season-high seven lead changes punctuated the event.
 Loftin would slip by the dominant Jay Hedgecock with just thirteen laps to go, and never looked back.
 Ironically, Hedgecock would lose the next race, at Caraway, with the deciding pass on exactly the same lap as at the Caraway 150 (July).
 Loftin won the Star Country/Old Milwaukee 150 after a green-white-checkered extended the event by ten laps.
 Northern Modified star Ted Christopher captured his only career series race at the North vs. South Shootout Qualifier, holding off Tim Brown on a green-white-checkered.
 At the season finale, and ultimately the final race of the S.M.A.R.T. era, Brian Loftin captured the victory by edging out L.W.
 Miller.
 However, Miller would beat Loftin by 116 points to win his second straight season championship.
 There were six different winners during the season.
 L.W.
-Miller and Brian Loftin each won four races, tying to lead all drivers in wins.
+Miller and Loftin each won four races, tying to lead all drivers in wins.